-Exploring Careers in Technology’s New Frontiers is a collaborative series developed by the Center for Careers and Internships and Middlebury in DC, in collaboration with the Climate Action Capacity Project, Energy2028, and Midd Sustainabililty with content contribution from members of the Middlebury Professional Network and Middlebury students.
+Exploring Careers in the Green Economy is a collaborative series developed by the Center for Careers and Internships and Middlebury in DC, in collaboration with the Climate Action Capacity Project, Energy2028, and Midd Sustainabililty with content contribution from members of the Middlebury Professional Network and Middlebury students.

 The evidence demanding action is profound.
 The concentration of carbon dioxide in our atmosphere, as of 2018, is the highest it has been in 3 million years.
 Eleven percent of the world’s population is currently vulnerable to climate change impacts, such as droughts, floods, heat waves, extreme weather events and sea-level rise.
 According to the International Labour Organization (ILO) 2018 World Employment and Social Outlook report a shift to a just and greener economy could create 24 million new jobs globally by 2030 if the right policies are put in place.
 The new jobs will be created by adopting sustainable practices in the energy sector, electric vehicles, and increasing energy efficiency in existing and future buildings.
 This series explores interviews with professionals who represent a variety of entry points on green strategies and innovations working towards a transition to a green economy.

 Green Economy Videos - Part I, released Spring 2021

 Episode 1: Regenerative Resource Management and Sustainable Consumption (32 minutes)

 Guest Speaker: Zachary Tofias ’00.5, Director, Food, Water and Waste Program, C40 Cities Climate Leadership Group